feyeandal/adb-jobs-analysis/README.md

 - *wordclouds_path:* Path to which you prefer your output wordcloud file to be saved

 ## Combined Pipeline
-The script *overall_pipeline.py* handles the combined pipeline consisting of OCR extraction, ONET classification, and skills analysis.
+The combined pipeline runs the whole process of OCR extraction, ONET classification, LDA-based skills analysis, and Top2Vec-based skills analysis.

 To run the overall pipeline, the following filepaths in *config.yaml* should be updated to reflect the relevant file locations on your device.
 - *image_path:* Path to the folder of TopJobs images on your device, unzipped and added to a single folder